sullivanrMSOE/Dark-Cloud-2-Enemy-Randomizer/README.md

 ## How To Use

 Open Dark Cloud 2 (USA) with PCSX2.
-Run the executable and press begin at any point outside of a dungeon floor to begin randomizing enemies.
+Run the Enemy Randomizer executable and press begin at any point outside of a dungeon floor to begin randomizing enemies.

 ## Information